Daniel Nyblin: Early life and education

 Daniel Nyblin was born on 30 June 1856 in Drammen, Norway.
-His father was sculptor, Carl Petter Dyrendahl Nyblin (1818–1883).
-After studying at the photography studio of the Norwegian Mapping and Cadastre Authority in Christiania (Oslo), he spent some time as a photographer in Drammen.
-In 1875, he moved to Helsinki, where he worked in the studios of Charles Riis.
-Two years later, he established his own studio.
-Later, he opened branches in Vyborg, Turku, Pori and Vaasa.
-In addition to portraits and landscapes, he created reproductions of paintings and photographed theatrical productions.
+He was the son of sculptor Carl Petter Anton Dyrendahl Nyblin (1818–1883) and Petronella Pedersen (1837–1881).
+After studying at the photography studio of the Norwegian Mapping and Cadastre Authority in Christiania (Oslo), where he received thorough training in photography as used for cartography and lithographic printing, he undertook study trips to Copenhagen and New York and worked as a photographer in Drammen.